-As shown in Figure 1, the PCOR Partnership region covers all or a portion of nine states and four Canadian provinces.
-As detailed in Appendix A, the region has a total population of nearly 30 million in 9 million households.
+As one of the seven regional partnerships under the RCSP Program, the PCOR Partnership operates within a designated geographic area.
+As shown in Appendix A, the PCOR Partnership region covers all or a portion of nine states and four Canadian provinces.
+The region has a total population of nearly 30 million in 9 million households.
 On the basis of demographic and carbon sequestration criteria, the PCOR Partnership region is divided into Region A and Region B for the purposes of outreach planning and assessment, as shown in Figure 1.

-Region A includes the Canadian provinces of British Columbia, Alberta, and Saskatchewan, as well as all or portions of the U.S. states of North Dakota, Montana, and Wyoming.
-These areas produce fossil energy, export energy resources (and electricity in some cases), and are suitable for both terrestrial and geologic sequestration.
+Region A includes the Canadian provinces of British Columbia, Alberta, and Saskatchewan, as well as all or portions of the U.S. states of North Dakota (west), South Dakota (west), Nebraska (west), Montana (east), and Wyoming (northeast).
+For the most part, these areas produce fossil energy, export energy resources (and electricity in some cases), and are suitable for both terrestrial and geologic sequestration.
 Further, Region A coincides with areas where people "live with" energy resource extraction, refining, and conversion activities.
-Region A contains the sites for the three geological CO2 sequestration Phase II verification tests as well as the candidate sites for the Phase III commercial-scale demonstration projects.
+Region A contains the sites for the three geological CO2 sequestration Phase II verification tests as well as the candidate sites for the two Phase III commercial-scale demonstration projects.
 This region contains half of the PCOR region's land area and about 20% of the PCOR region's population.

-Region B includes the U.S. states of Minnesota, Wisconsin, Iowa, Missouri, Nebraska, and South Dakota, as well as the Canadian province of Manitoba.
-Region B is an importer of energy resources (as well as electricity in some cases), and although it contains major CO2 sources, it has few possibilities for geological sequestration.
+Region B includes the U.S. states of Minnesota, Wisconsin, Iowa, Missouri, Nebraska (east), North Dakota (east), and South Dakota (east), as well as the Canadian province of Manitoba.
+For the most part, Region B is an importer of energy resources (as well as electricity in some cases), and although it contains major CO2 sources, it has few possibilities for geological sequestration.
 The Phase II terrestrial verification test was sited in this region (South Dakota).
 This region accounts for half of the PCOR Partnership region's land area and over 80% of its population.
 This region also contains the bulk of the urban population and the bulk of the gross national product generated within the overall PCOR Partnership region.